CollarNetworks/protocol-core/devdocs/audits.briefing.md

 - General protocol / mechanism docs: https://docs.collarprotocol.xyz/

 ## Known Issues
-- Providers offers do not limit execution price (only strike percentages), nor have deadlines, so are expected to be actively managed.
+- Providers offers do not limit execution price (only strike percentages), nor have deadlines, and are expected to be actively managed.
 - No refund of protocol fee for position cancellations / rolls.
 Fee APR and roll frequency are assumed to be low, and rolls are assumed to be beneficial enough to users to be worth it.
 Accepted as low risk economic issue.
-- During escrow loan foreclosure, any remaining underlying is pushed to the borrower (loan NFT ID owner) instead of being stored to be pulled.
+- During escrow loan foreclosure, any remaining underlying is sent to the borrower instead of being stored to be pulled.
 So it can be sent to a contract that will not credit it to actual user.
-Accepted as low: low likelihood, medium impact, user mistake due to being foreclosed.
 - Because oracle prices undergo multiple conversions (feeds, tokens units), asset and price feed combinations w.r.t to decimals and price ranges are assumed to be checked to allow sufficient precision.
-- In case of congestion, "stale" `openPairedPosition` (and `openLoan` that uses it) and rolls `executeRoll` can be executed at higher price than the user intended (if price is lower, `openLoan` and `executeRoll` have slippage protection, and `openPairedPosition` has better upside for the caller).
-This is accepted because of combination of: 1) sequencer uptime check in oracle, 2) low likelihood: Arbitrum not having a public mempool, and low impact: loss is small since short congestion will result in small price change vs. original intent.
+- In case of congestion, calls for `openPairedPosition` (`openLoan` that uses it), and rolls `executeRoll` can be executed at higher price than the user intended (if price is lower, `openLoan` and `executeRoll` have slippage protection, and `openPairedPosition` has better upside for the caller).
+This is accepted as low likelihood, and low impact: loss is small since short congestion will result in small price change vs. original intent, and long downtime may fail the oracle sequencer uptime check.
 - Issues and considerations explained in the Solidity comments and audit report.

 ## Prior Audits